 Ernest Mpararo is the Executive Secretary of the LICOCO, one of the most active anti-corruption organisations in the DRC and the National Contact of Transparency International.
 Mr Mpararo has over 25 years’ significant experience in NGOs.
 He was a member of the Board of Directors of the Africa Democracy Forum, a member of the World Movement for Democracy.
 Having lived more than 20 years in Europe, he has worked and acquired an experience that has allowed him to collaborate with various organisations including Amnesty International, Human Rights Watch, FIDH, OMCT and many other organisations all over the world.
 He has extensive experience in the operation of international coalitions.

 Gillian Dell studied law at the University of California-Berkeley and at the Université Libre de Bruxelles and has a BA degree from Oxford University.
 Prior to joining Transparency International (TI) in 1997, she worked as a lawyer in a New York law firm; as a research fellow on international trade law issues at the Freie Universität Berlin; as a consultant at the United Nations; and as a law lecturer and administrator at an American university study centre in Berlin.
 She has also worked with several human rights organisations.
 At TI she managed the TI International Conventions programme for almost 20 years, covering international anti-corruption instruments including the UN Convention against Corruption.
 In 2006, together with Kirstine Drew of UNICORN – the Trade Union Anti-Corruption Network, she co-convened the UNCAC Coalition (originally called the Coalition of Civil Society Friends of the UNCAC) and continued to serve as convenor up to the election of the first Coordination Committee in April 2011.
+From 2006 – 2018 she led the TI team that served as UNCAC Coalition secretariat, coordinating the Coalition’s submissions and activities at UNCAC meetings.
 She is the author of articles and opinion pieces on international trade, UNCAC and foreign bribery.
 From 2005 to 2013 and again in 2018 she co-authored TI’s progress report on OECD Convention enforcement, now called the Exporting Corruption Report.